pytorch/pytorch/docs/source/amp.rst

 :class:`torch.cuda.amp.GradScaler` improves convergence for networks with ``float16`` gradients by minimizing gradient underflow.

-Typically, "automatic mixed precision training" uses :class:`autocast` and :class:`GradScaler` together, as shown in the :ref:`Automatic Mixed Precision examples<amp-examples>`.
+Ordinarily, "automatic mixed precision training" uses :class:`autocast` and :class:`GradScaler` together, as shown in the :ref:`Automatic Mixed Precision examples<amp-examples>`.
 However, :class:`torch.cuda.amp.autocast` and :class:`torch.cuda.amp.GradScaler` are modular, and may be used separately if desired.